Herbal Antibiotics for SIBO

 There are a number of different herbal antibiotics that can be used effectively to treat SIBO.
 In fact, there have even been a few studies like this one that shows herbs can work just as effectively as pharmaceuticals.

 Also, keep in mind that one of the main benefits of using herbs for treatment is the synergistic effect they have when used in combination.
-This is because herbal antibiotics which are made from whole plants contain numerous different beneficial compounds instead of one isolated compound in regular antibiotics.

-My Experience With SIBO Herbal Treatment Protocol
+Experiences with SIBO Herbal Treatment Protocol

 Allimed (2 capsules 3x per day for 4 weeks)